 Southern Oregon Aspire was originally formed as SPARC Enterprises and was incorporated in 1975.
-The organization was directed than and still is by an all volunteer Board of Directors representing a cross section of the county.
+The organization was directed then and still is by an all volunteer Board of Directors representing a cross section of the county.
 As an alternative to state institutionalization, SPARC Enterprises was committed to providing goal oriented services which facilitated the growth and development of each individual with intellectual and developmental disabilities.
 The training program was designed to stimulate each individual’s mental, social, emotional and physical development with the vocational orientation provided by the work training facilities.

 In the early days SPARC Enterprises was comprised of three major production components.
 The manufacturing component provided opportunities for training with wood working equipment.
 Products such as survey stakes, tree shades, box cleats, wooden stickers, grape separators, and by-products of kindling and sawdust were shipped locally and to various locations on the west coast.
 The second component actively supported the energy conservation movement through its involvement in recycling newspaper, computer paper, ledger or office paper and IBM cards.
 Newspaper drop boxes were conveniently located throughout the county and regular high volume customers were provided with individual site pick-up services.
 The third component included all the sub contract work performed for local businesses.
 This initially involved mostly bench work which lent itself especially for training those individuals with multiple disabilities.

-In 1973 we formed the Stepping Stone residential program that allowed an alternative to the State’s expensive and restrictive institutions.
-Our residential program started with a single home and has now grown into eighteen residential options in two counties that provide services to people with a wide variety of skill levels and support needs.
+In 1973 we formed the Stepping Stone residential program that allowed an alternative to the state’s expensive and restrictive institutions.
+Our residential program started with a single home and has now grown into sixteen residential options in two counties that provide services to people with a wide variety of skill levels and support needs.
 We continue to be committed to providing opportunities and options which make it possible for residents to live in environments which represent the least restrictive option possible, thereby affording the greatest degree of personal freedoms for each individual.
 As always we emphasize health, safety, and privacy, and reinforce attitudes of personal and community responsibility and participation.